Skip to main content

-- We will accept 60 semester hours in place of an associate degree.
+- 60 semester credit hours will be accepted in place of an Associate's degree;

 - Good verbal, written and interpersonal communication skills.

-- Vision correctable to 20/30 or better each eye, normal color vision (to sufficiently distinguish red, yellow and green) and normal depth perception.
+- Vision correctable to 20/30 or better, normal color vision and depth perception.

-- Must possess an unrestricted driver’s license except for corrective lenses.
-Must also demonstrate an appropriate driving record.
-Revoked or suspended driving privileges within the last 3 years ordinarily disqualifies an applicant.
+- Must possess an unrestricted driver’s license except for corrective lenses; revocation or suspension in the last three years are ordinarily ineligible for appointment.

 - Must be able to meet physical requirements of the position.

 - Must be willing to perform work involving personal hazards, requiring irregular hours including night shifts, weekends and holidays.

 - Must successfully pass written tests designed to determine suitability for the position of a trooper.
 These tests measure the primary skills critical to successfully learn and perform the duties of a trooper.

 - Must not have been convicted of a criminal offense that would harm the integrity of the Patrol.
 The following convictions will disqualify an applicant: felony, domestic violence, Class A misdemeanor within the last five years, Class B misdemeanor within the last three years.
 Any applicant who fails to disclose driving and criminal background information will be automatically disqualified from further consideration.